 - Patient-centered medical home.

-Examples of specific care coordination activities include:
+Examples of specific care coordination

-- Establishing accountability and agreeing on responsibility.
+- Establishing accountability and reaching an accountability agreement.

-- Communicating/sharing knowledge.
+- Communicating/exchanging knowledge.

-- Assessing patient needs and goals.
+- Assessing the patient’s needs and objectives.

-- Creating a proactive care plan.
+- Developing a proactive care plan.

-- Linking to community resources.
+- Connecting to community resources.

 Why does care coordination matter?